 5.1 Conclusions

 As Big Data processing problems evolve, many research scenarios demonstrate special characteristics related to their data and analysis process.
 Social media data analysis is one such example.
-In this area, the data source contains not only a large historical dataset, but also a high-speed data stream generated by online users all over the world. the large size of the whole dataset, most analyses only focus on smaller data subsets related to specific social events or special aspects of social activities.
+In this area, the data source contains not only a large historical dataset, but also a high-speed data stream generated by online users all over the world.
+Despite the large size of the whole dataset, most analyses only focus on smaller data subsets related to specific social events or special aspects of social activities.
 These characteristics raise the need for a scalable architecture that can support queries, batch analysis, and streaming analysis of social media data in an integrated way.
-In pursuit of that goal, this dissertation proposes Cloud DIKW, an integrated architecture that combines and extends multiple state-of-the-art Big Data storage and processing tools (Figure 1-7), and attempts to address the related research challenges in each module.
+In pursuit of that goal, this dissertation proposes Cloud DIKW, an integrated architecture that combines and extends multiple state-of-the-art Big Data storage and processing tools (Figure 1-8), and attempts to address the related research challenges in each module.
 Important conclusions can be drawn from our research experience in developing this architecture.

 At the storage layer, we demonstrate that existing text indexing techniques do not work well for the special queries of social media data, which involve constraints on both text content and social context such as temporal or network information.
 To address this challenge, we leverage the HBase system as the storage substrate, and extend it with a customizable indexing framework –IndexedHBase.
 This framework allows users to define fully customizable text index structures that embed the exact necessary social context information for efficient evaluation of the queries.
 Based on this framework, we develop efficient online and batch indexing mechanisms, and a parallel query evaluation strategy.
 Performance evaluation shows that compared with solutions based on existing text indexing techniques provided by current NoSQL databases (e.g. Riak), our data loading strategy based on customized index structures is faster by multiple times, and our parallel query evaluation strategy is faster by one to two orders of magnitude.